akornatskyy/wheezy.routing/doc/userguide.rst

 ``url`` helper
 --------------

-There is :py:func:`wheezy.routing.url` function (that is actually just an exporting name for :py:func:`~wheezy.routing.router.url`) that let you make your url mapping more readable::
+There is :py:func:`wheezy.routing.router.url` function that let you make your url mapping more readable::

     from wheezy.routing import url